-Subsidized Federal Student Loans – interest is waived and no payments are required while student is enrolled for halftime or more.
+Subsidized Federal Student Loans – interest is waived and no payments are required while you are enrolled for halftime or more.

 Unsubsidized Federal Student Loans – interest begins to accumulate once loan is disbursed, although payments on the loan are not required while you are enrolled for halftime or more.

 Parent Loan for Undergraduate Students (PLUS Loans) – unsubsidized loan in parent's name; payments and interest begin 60 days after final disbursement for the year.
 Deferment is available upon request.

 Additional Educational Loans – terms vary based on the various loan programs through non-federal lenders.